 Finding currency exchange in Gdansk

-There are many currency exchanges in Gdansk, so finding one is easy anytime.
-There are some in the shopping malls, Old Town and of course in the airport.
+Finding currency exchange in Gdansk is easy, as there are many of them thorough the city.
+There are some in the shopping malls, Old Town and of course at the airport.
 However, there are places where changing money may make your stay in Gdansk very expensive.

 What currency should you bring to Gdansk

+First of all, the currency we use in Gdansk – just like in the whole of Poland, is Zloty (PLN).
+It is sometimes reffered to as Polish New Zloty, as we had denomination in 1995, but the word “New” doesn’t officially appear neither on the coins nor on the banknotes.
+Some big supermarkets, fuel stations and souvenir shops accept EUR – but the rate is significantly worse and you will receive the change in PLN.
 It doesn’t matter if you bring EUR, USD or GBP to change it.
 All of them are exchangeable and spread is similar – you can change it into PLN do that in any money exchange.
 But if you don’t want to change money into PLN, and just pay with cash – it is only possible in EUR.
-Some big supermarkets, fuel stations and souvenir shops accept EUR – but the rate is significantly worse and you will receive the change in PLN.

 Changing money in the street